glideapps/glide-data-grid/core/API.md

 export interface GridColumn {
-    readonly width: number; // The width of the column readonly title: string; // The title of the column readonly icon?: GridColumnIcon | string; // The icon readonly overlayIcon?: GridColumnIcon | string; // An icon to draw on top (like a lock indicator) readonly hasMenu?: boolean; // If the column should draw a menu triangle
+    readonly width: number; // The width of the column readonly title: string; // The title of the column readonly group?: string; // The group header the column should be under readonly icon?: GridColumnIcon | string; // The icon readonly overlayIcon?: GridColumnIcon | string; // An icon to draw on top (like a lock indicator) readonly hasMenu?: boolean; // If the column should draw a menu triangle